West Kyo: Kyo Bogs Nature Reserve

+Kyo Bogs Nature Reserve, near West Kyo and Annfield Plain, County Durham, England.
+The small bridge in picture, nicknamed "Seagull Bridge", is the only route between the west and east ends of the bogs without using the C2C cycleway route along the reserve's south side.

-Kyo Bogs Nature Reserve, also known as The Bogs or Kyo Bogs, is a small nature reserve east of Annfield Plain, and southeast of Fines Park and West Kyo, consisting of mainly gauze-covered scrub with some wooded and marshy areas.
+Kyo Bogs Nature Reserve, also known as The Bogs or Kyo Bogs, is a small nature reserve east of Annfield Plain, and southeast of Fines Park and West Kyo, consisting of mainly gorse covered scrub with some wooded and marshy areas.

-The main access is via a footpath running north-south through the middle of the reserve connecting West Kyo and Fines Park to the C2C bordering the reserve's southern edge.
+The main access is via a footpath running north–south through the middle of the reserve connecting West Kyo and Fines Park to the C2C bordering the reserve's southern edge.
+An unpaved and now poorly maintained footpath continues from the intersection south to New Kyo, the route as a whole formerly used by pupils attending the now demolished lower school of the defunct Greencroft Comprehensive School.

 A second main path diverges from this to the south east towards the east end of the reserve, eventually crossing a small stream runs south to north across the reserve and running into the main low-lying boggy area with the disused Riding Hill Quarry visible north of it.

-The small, wooden Seagull Bridge takes the aforementioned path across this stream, which sometimes runs a milky seagull white when the normal rusty colour of the algae in it is less evident.
-This bridge is the only route between the west and smaller east ends of Kyo Bogs Nature Reserve without using the C2C cycleway route that runs east - west along the reserve's south side.
+A small, wooden bridge takes the aforementioned path across this stream.
+This bridge, nicknamed "Seagull Bridge", is the only route between the west and smaller east ends of Kyo Bogs Nature Reserve without using the C2C cycleway route that runs east–west along the reserve's south side.
+The unusual nickname is possibly related to the nearby Sea to Sea cycle route.

-The boggy area is the only surface feature of the unnamed main watercourse heading west to east along the northern side of the reserve, most of it running underground before it leaves the reserve, passes northeast through farmland (again most underground) past the Hamlet of East Kyo, before joining Kyo / Harperley Burn at Harperley Bridge at the west end of the Hamlet of Harperley.
+The boggy area is the only surface feature of the unnamed main watercourse heading west to east along the northern side of the reserve, most of it running underground before it leaves the reserve, before passing northeast through farmland (again most underground) past the Hamlet of East Kyo, before joining Kyo / Harperley Burn at Harperley Bridge at the west end of the Hamlet of Harperley.

 In the past, the reserve had a bad reputation for local youths riding motorbikes around it, but this has largely ceased.
-Kyo Bogs has thus had a chance to recover and there's now a wide coverage of flowers in the spring.
+Kyo Bogs has thus had a chance to recover and there is now a wide coverage of flowers in the spring.
 Red deer are sometimes spotted within or near the reserve.

 History

 The village developed during former periods of heavy coal mining in the area during the 19th century and a gas works used to be situated on its northern edge.
-A period of substantial decline followed during the 20th century, during which the village lost a school, a local shop and a second public house called The Rose Cottage, which had an 'ale only' licence (otherwise known as a jerry - now converted to a private house).
-New developments starting in the late 1980s onwards have, however, seen a recent expansion in the village in terms of size and population.
+A period of substantial decline followed during the 20th century, during which the village lost a school, a local shop and a second public house called The Rose Cottage, which had an "ale only" licence (otherwise known as a jerry, now converted to a private house).
+New developments starting in the late 1980s onwards have, however, seen an expansion in the village in terms of size and population.